 Are Lawsuit Settlements Taxable?

-At the Levin Firm, we work closely with our clients to protect their rights.
-When discussing your case with a personal injury attorney, be sure to ask about taxation consequences from the initial consultation until the case resolves.
+Without an attorney familiar with how damages can be awarded, the government might take a significant chunk of what was supposed to bring stability back to your life.
+When discussing your case with a personal injury attorney, be sure to ask about taxation consequences from the initial consultation until the case is resolved.

 How are Court Awards and Settlements Different?